Your Danish Residence Permit

-A residence permit proves that you are in a country legally.
-When traveling to and from Denmark, you may be asked to show your permit at customs to prove that you have the right to come back into the country.
+A Danish residence permit (known colloquially as ‘visa’) proves that you are in the country legally.
+When traveling to and from Denmark, you may be asked to show your Danish residence permit at customs to prove that you have the right to come back into the country.

 After You Have Received Your Residence Permit: Register for a Danish CPR Card

 ‘CPR,’ meaning ‘civil registration number,’ qualifies you as a legal resident of Denmark who can access the Danish social system and receive free health benefits.
-It is required that you have a CPR card if you have a Residence Permit.
+If you have a Danish Residence Permit, you must have a CPR card.

 How Do I Receive a CPR Card?

 The DIS Student Affairs Office will send you individualized instructions on how to apply for your CPR card.
 Please be sure to add the Student Affairs email (email@example.com) to your ‘safe senders’ or contact list.
 You will register with your kommune, meaning, the municipality in the town you reside in, in Denmark.
 Following your visit to the kommune, you will receive your official card at your home address in Denmark, not the DIS Student Life Information Desk.
 If you do not receive it, make sure to contact your kommune to check on the progress.